Oral Care Exams

 Full and Partial Dentures

 A dental examination is part of an oral examination: the close inspection of the teeth and tissues of the mouth using physical assessment, radiographs, and other diagnostic aids.
-Dental care begins with this assessment, and is followed by diagnosis, planning, implementation, and evaluation.
+Dental care begins with this

 This examination identifies tooth decay and evaluates the health of the gums and other oral tissues.
 The fit of dentures and bridges (if any) are evaluated.
 The patient's bite and oral hygiene are also assessed.
 The dentist then recommends the best treatment options to the patient.